gruizguerrero/thn-hotel-manager/README.md

 ### Some clarifications and notes

+* Given the ID of an Hotel, we want to be able to fetch the Hotel basic information and the available rooms.
+“Given the ID of a hotel, we want to be able to fetch the hotel’s basic information and the available rooms.”
+  This felt a bit ambiguous to me.
+At first, I understood it as returning only the hotel’s basic data plus its rooms as an inventory.
+However, since the word “availability” is mentioned, I also implemented a separate use case that returns the availability of a hotel’s rooms for a given date range.

 * I strongly recommend reviewing the **acceptance tests**, as they’re the best guide to understand the system’s expected behavior and the API contracts, especially `metric.feature`, which **receives events from Rabbit, consumes them, and builds the metric projections in the handler**.
 I implemented this in the **simplest** possible way for the exercise.
 In production it wouldn’t be the most adequate or efficient, because there’s a risk of a **race condition** that could increment the number of unique users concurrently.
 This could be addressed by wrapping the operation in a **database transaction** and locking appropriately, or by using **persistent Redis** as a lock/helper with **MySQL as the source of truth**, there are multiple options.

 * In the **Booking** context, the “create booking” use case **should check availability again**.
 Even if we just fetched availability, there may be a tiny time window where the room gets booked by someone else.
 So we must verify those rooms are **still available** and also **lock the dates** before confirming.